garrandall/popular-music-data/tracks/money-in-the-bank-lil-scrappy-young-buck.md

 If a nigga try to creep, I got extra heat
 Got a bank account (cha-ching) with a large amount
-If a nigga wanna talk, nigga we can let it bounce (bounce) Take it outside, nigga f**k fallin back
+If a nigga wanna talk, nigga we can let it bounce (bounce) Take it outside, nigga fuck fallin back
 Killers run up in the club, ballin with a bigger stack

 (Chorus - 2X)